-In some cases, we might transfer personal data to organisations in countries outside EU/EEA.
-In these cases, we use standard contractual clauses (EU Model Clauses) to protect your rights and to ensure appropriate level of protection.
+In some cases, we might transfer personal data to countries outside EU/EEA.
+In these cases, we use standard contractual clauses approved by the EU Commission or the Danish Data Protection Agency to protect your rights and to ensure appropriate level of protection.

 6. How long we keep your personal data

 We will only retain your personal data for as long as needed for the purposes of which the data was collected and processed or for as long as it is required by laws and regulations, e.g. the Danish Bookkeeping Act and the Danish Anti-Money Laundering Act.

 When a client relationship is terminated, information regarding KYC is stored for 5 years according to the Danish Anti-Money Laundering Act.

 7. Your privacy rights